phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - [ ] Implement metadata in the markup.
 - [ ] Make trend diagram work.
 - [ ] Implement page numbers in the markup.
 - [ ] Improve initial and final page noise handling.
 (Bounding box detection?
 Ross?)
+(See https://www.danvk.org/2015/01/07/finding-blocks-of-text-in-an-image-using-python-opencv-and-numpy.html).
 - [ ] Sorting KWIC lines randomly makes more sense in one big corpus ...

 ### Run the correction pipeline